kevin-d-omara/Pong/README.md

 Windows:

-* Download the version that matches your machine (32-bit or 64-bit) (i.e. pong-1.X.X-win32.zip)
+* Download the 32- or 64-bit version according to your machine (i.e. pong-1.X.X-win32.zip)
 * Unzip the file
 * Double-click the executable (i.e. pong-1.X.X-win32.exe)